On the $W$-mass and New Higgs Bosons

+In this model the $W$ mass is given by \beq M_W^2 = \left(M_W^\text{SM}\right)^2 + g_2^2 x_0^2, \eeq where the first term is the SM value and the second term is the tree-level contribution coming from the triplet.

-In this theory, the vev of $\Sigma$ does not contribute to the $Z$ boson mass since there is no coupling of the form $(\sigma^0)^2 Z_\mu Z^\mu$, while there is an interaction $(\sigma^0)^2 W^-_\mu W^{+\mu}$.
+In this theory, the vacuum expectation value of $\Sigma$ does not contribute to the $Z$ boson mass since there is no coupling of the form $(\sigma^0)^2 Z_\mu Z^\mu$, while there is an interaction $(\sigma^0)^2 W^-_\mu W^{+\mu}$.
 Therefore, we assume the SM value for the $Z$ boson mass.
-In order to address the deviation in $M_W$ and using \mbox{$g_2(\mu\!=\!M_Z)\!=\!0.65171$}~\cite{ParticleDataGroup:2020ssz}, we find that at tree-level \beq x_0 \simeq 5.4 \,\, {\rm GeV}. \eeq This gives a prediction for the mixing angle in the charged sector
+In order to address the deviation in $M_W$ and using \mbox{$g_2(\mu\!=\!M_Z)\!=\!0.65171$}~\cite{ParticleDataGroup:2020ssz}, we find that at tree-level \beq x_0 = 5.4 \,\, {\rm GeV}. \eeq Then, Eq.\eqref{theta+} immediately implies a prediction of the mixing angle in the charged sector

-In Fig.~\ref{fig:MWx0} we show the prediction for the $W$ boson mass as a function of the vev of the triplet $x_0$.
-We show as a blue band the measurement of CDF II and as a red band the prediction in the SM.
+In Fig.~\ref{fig:MWx0} we show the correlation between the $W$ boson mass and the VEV of the triplet $x_0$.
+The CDF II measurement and SM prediction are indicated by a blue and red bands, respectively.